fpsampayo/QGIS-Documentation/source/docs/pyqgis_developer_cookbook/vector.rst

 Single Symbol Renderer
 ----------------------

-You can get the symbol used for rendering by calling :func:`symbol` method and change it with :func:`setSymbol` method (note for C++ devs: the renderer takes ownership of the symbol.)
+You can get the symbol used for rendering by calling `symbol <https://qgis.org/pyqgis/3.0/core/Single/QgsSingleSymbolRenderer.html#qgis.core.QgsSingleSymbolRenderer.symbol>`_ method and change it with `setSymbol <https://qgis.org/pyqgis/3.0/core/Single/QgsSingleSymbolRenderer.html#qgis.core.QgsSingleSymbolRenderer.setSymbol>`_ method (note for C++ devs: the renderer takes ownership of the symbol.)

-You can change the symbol used by a particular vector layer by calling :func:`setSymbol()` passing an instance of the appropriate symbol instance.
+You can change the symbol used by a particular vector layer by calling `setSymbol <https://qgis.org/pyqgis/3.0/core/Single/QgsSingleSymbolRenderer.html#qgis.core.QgsSingleSymbolRenderer.setSymbol>`_ passing an instance of the appropriate symbol instance.
-Symbols for *point*, *line* and *polygon* layers can be created by calling the :func:`createSimple` function of the corresponding classes :class:`QgsMarkerSymbol`, :class:`QgsLineSymbol` and :class:`QgsFillSymbol`.
+Symbols for *point*, *line* and *polygon* layers can be created by calling the `createSimple <https://qgis.org/pyqgis/3.0/core/Marker/QgsMarkerSymbol.html#qgis.core.QgsMarkerSymbol.createSimple>`_ function of the corresponding classes
+`QgsMarkerSymbol <<https://qgis.org/pyqgis/3.0/core/Marker/QgsMarkerSymbol.html>`_, :class:`QgsLineSymbol` and
+:class:`QgsFillSymbol`.

-The dictionary passed to :func:`createSimple` sets the style properties of the symbol.
+The dictionary passed to `createSimple <https://qgis.org/pyqgis/3.0/core/Marker/QgsMarkerSymbol.html#qgis.core.QgsMarkerSymbol.createSimple>`_ sets the style properties of the symbol.

-For example you can replace the symbol used by a particular **point** layer by calling :func:`setSymbol()` passing an instance of a :class:`QgsMarkerSymbol` as in the following code example:
+For example you can replace the symbol used by a particular **point** layer by calling `setSymbol <https://qgis.org/pyqgis/3.0/core/Single/QgsSingleSymbolRenderer.html#qgis.core.QgsSingleSymbolRenderer.setSymbol>`_ passing an instance of a `QgsMarkerSymbol <<https://qgis.org/pyqgis/3.0/core/Marker/QgsMarkerSymbol.html>`_, as in the following code example:

 .. code-block:: python